What are window decals?

 Just because you can bring any type of design to life, doesn’t mean you should.
 Here are a few design tips that will save you from a decal faux pas.

 Background – The background has a huge impact on legibility.
 If there are lots of elements behind the window it may be worth using an opaque or frosted decal.

-Size – Don’t make your decal too small or too large.
-Measure the glass surface and get an understanding for how far your audience will be from your lettering and graphics so you can choose the appropriate size to get their attention.
+Size – Don’t make your window clings too small or too large.
+Measure the glass surface and get an understanding of how far your audience will be from your lettering and graphics so you can choose the appropriate size to get their attention.

-Colours – Colours affect visibility and emotional response in the audience.
-Make sure your colours contrast with the surroundings and are bright enough to stand out from the background.
+Colors – Colours affect visibility and emotional response in the audience.
+Make sure your colors contrast with the surroundings and are bright enough to stand out from the background.

 Lighting – Low light can make it hard to read or even see the decal.
 If the window is not well-lit, consider adding backlighting or spotlights in the front.

 At 3Sixty Sign Solutions, we love window graphics and clings.
 Windows are large ad space that is yours to use as you want.
 Window graphics and letters are easy to design, long-lasting, and inexpensive.
 Some of our customers leave them on windows for years, others like to change them every month.
 Call us to discuss your design and get a quote.